Measuring developer productivity in 2019: a new path for data-driven decision making

 Static Object also differentiates by allowing technical managers to use their domain knowledge to dive inside the code crunching engine and modify the way Line Impact gets calculated.
 This focus on configurability allows Line Impact to correspond precisely to the customer's empirical intuition.
 This in turn helps to drive trust from the developers themselves (more on that here).
 In another nod to its developer-centric ethos, Static Object is the only product to allow users to sign up for a trial without a sales demo.
 When Static Object launched, it had been the most expensive code metrics app on the market (priced above GitPrime at the time), but its competitors have since left it in the dust.

 A 50 developer team on the fully featured "Pro" plan will pay $1,395 per month when billed annually.

 The most recent entrant in the performance metrics space is Code Climate, which launched Velocity (homepage, pricing) in 2018.
-While the product is still in its early stages (as of February 2019, a banner is affixed to their homepage promising "v2 coming soon"), it's now the focus of the Code Climate homepage, supplanting their long-popular code quality tools.
+As of early 2019, the v2 launch of Velocity is now the focus of the Code Climate homepage, supplanting their long-popular code quality tools.
 This placement suggests that Code Climate expects Velocity to be the primary focus of their company moving forward.

 Velocity recently published a robust comparison between their features and GitPrime's.
 If you're considering Velocity, I recommend checking out this page.
 It illustrates how Velocity shares with GitPrime a common thread of ideology, features, and even some design elements.
 For example, both offer a "commit activity log" that use shapes of various color and size to represent commit activity: